kuixu/MiniBatchSVM/README.md

 ```
 ./MiniBatchSVM.py
 ```
-By default: run mnist with batchsize=1000, epoch=20 You can use it to train your own data by specific the options
+By default: run mnist with batchsize=1000, epoch=20.

+You can train your own data by specific the options

 ```
 ./MiniBatchSVM.py [options] [--trianlist path-to-training-data-list-file]